-- Operates once a day for no more than 3 hours on weekdays - Promotes recreational, artistic, musical or athletic skills or provide religious, cultural or linguistic instruction - Is not operated in a person's home - Is operated by one of the following: - Service manager, a municipality, school board, First Nation, or the Métis Nation of Ontario; - By a member of the YMCA or a member of Boys and Girls Clubs of Canada;
+- Operates once a day for no more than 3 hours on weekdays - Promotes recreational, artistic, musical or athletic skills or provide religious, cultural or linguistic instruction - Is not operated in a person's home - Is operated by one of the following: - Service manager, a municipality, school board, First Nation, or the Métis Nation of Ontario; - By a member of the YMCA or a member of Boys and Girls Clubs of Canada; - An Ontario After School Program funded by the Ministry of Tourism,

-- An Ontario After School Program funded by the Ministry of Tourism, Culture and Sport (MTCS); - A member of a provincial sports or multi-sport organization recognized by MTCS where the program activities are related to the sport or sport related to the organization; - Operated by an MTCS agency or attraction (e.g. Royal Ontario Museum, Ontario Science Centre); or - A program authorized by the local service system manager or First Nation.
+- Culture and Sport (MTCS); - Recognized by Parks and Recreation Ontario as a HIGH FIVE® accredited organization; - A Friendship Centre that is a member of the Ontario Federation of Indigenous Friendship Centres; - A member of a provincial sports or multi-sport organization recognized by MTCS where the program activities are related to the sport or sport related to the organization; - Operated by an MTCS agency or attraction (e.g. Royal Ontario Museum, Ontario Science Centre); or - o A program authorized by the local service system manager or First Nation.